svareille/OnlyKey-gpg-agent/README.md

 This project provides 3 binaries:
-- The `ok-gpg-agent` which act as a proxy in front of gpg-agent for signing and decryption.
+- `ok-gpg-agent` which act as a proxy in front of gpg-agent for signing and decryption.
-- The `ok-gen-key` which generate a public key
+- `ok-gen-key` which generate a public key.
+- `ok-move-key` which move private keys from file to free slots.

 ## Agent's usage